nunobrum/ExcelComparator/README.md

 # ExcelComparator
 VBA macros that compare difference between Excel Worksheet comparators

+Version 2.6 (16 July 2023)
+Merging the compare Formulas with R1C1 format into the same configuration list When comparing worksheets with errors, the compare will not be stopped.

 Version 2.5 (25 June 2023)
 Possibility of chosing from Values, Formulas or Text Comparisson.
 Fixing problem where comparing formulas was only working in English language.